maxitg/SetReplace/README.md

    EdgeForm[{Hue[0.11, 1, 0.97], Opacity[1]}]]|>
 ```

-This function is useful if one needs to produce "fake" example plots using styles consistent with Wolfram Physics Project.
+This function is useful if one needs to produce "fake" example plots using styles consistent with the Wolfram Physics Project.

 # Physics

-A hypothesis is that spacetime at small scales might be represented as a network and is generated by a system similar to the one this package implements.
+A hypothesis is that spacetime at small scales is a network, and the fundamental law of physics is a system similar to the one this package implements.

-This idea (for a slightly less general system) was first introduced in Stephen Wolfram's [A New Kind Of Science](https://www.wolframscience.com/nks/chap-9--fundamental-physics/).
+A slightly different version of this system was first introduced in Stephen Wolfram's [A New Kind Of Science](https://www.wolframscience.com/nks/chap-9--fundamental-physics/).

-Stay tuned for our upcoming **Technical Introduction** where many more details about physics will appear.
+Stay tuned for the upcoming **Technical Introduction**, where we will present many more details about our physics results.